phi-bre/neta/README.md

 `descriptor`.
 This way we can define certain properties like styling, attributes, children, etc. or override them from other descriptions.

 Hint: `neta` relies on the prototype chain to extend partials.
-This means, property lookups are run natively :tada:
+This means, property lookups are run natively 🎉

 Simple element creation:
 ```js